br3ndonland/infrastructure-live/aws/br3ndonland/terraform-cloud-oidc/modules/terraform-cloud-oidc/README.md

 1. Configuring credentials for a set of Terraform Cloud projects, with separate credentials for each project, and allowing credentials to be used by any workspace in the project.
 [Terraform Cloud project names](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/organize-workspaces-with-projects) can include "letters, numbers, inner spaces, dashes (`-`), and underscores (`_`)."
 Specify project names with `var.tfc_projects`.
 2. Configuring credentials for a set of Terraform Cloud workspaces, with separate credentials for each workspace, and allowing the credentials to be used by only that specific workspace.
 [Terraform Cloud workspace names](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/creating) must be unique within the organization (across all projects) and can include "letters, numbers, dashes (`-`), and underscores (`_`)."
 Specify workspace names with `var.tfc_workspaces`.

+To use this module:

 - Configure a [backend](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) for Terraform state.
 - Set [Terraform input variables](https://developer.hashicorp.com/terraform/language/values/variables), either with variables set in a remote state workspace, by passing variable values in to the `terraform` CLI command directly with `-var`, or with a `.tfvars` file.
 Variable definitions files named `terraform.tfvars` or `*.auto.tfvars` will be loaded automatically.
 If using a variable definitions file with a different name, use `-var-file=filename.tfvars`.
 - Next, declare Terraform configurations using the module.
-- Then, [initialize and apply](https://developer.hashicorp.com/terraform/intro/core-workflow) the Terraform configuration.
+- Then, [initialize and apply](https://developer.hashicorp.com/terraform/intro/core-workflow) the Terraform configurations.

+Configurations using this module will provision AWS IAM roles for other Terraform Cloud state workspaces.
+In order to use the roles to obtain credentials for Terraform runs in other workspaces, each workspace must have the following environment variables as described in the [Terraform Cloud docs](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/aws-configuration):

+- `TFC_AWS_PROVIDER_AUTH=true`
+- `TFC_AWS_RUN_ROLE_ARN=<AWS_IAM_ROLE_ARN>`

 ## Code quality